coelhof12/coelhof12/README.md

 From a young age, I was fascinated by the potential of technology to transform ideas into reality.
 This curiosity led me to pursue a degree in Design from the University of Aveiro.
 During my studies, I was actively involved in various student organizations, holding positions such as Vice-President of the Academic Association and Member of the Pedagogical Council.
 These experiences honed my leadership and teamwork skills, preparing me for the collaborative nature of the tech industry.

+## 🎨 Fun Facts

+- I love playing and listening to music.
+- I am also passionate about movies and gaming.
+- "The only limit to our realization of tomorrow is our doubts of today." – Franklin D. Roosevelt

 ## 🛠 Technologies & Tools

 ![Java](https://img.shields.io/badge/-Java-007396?style=flat&logo=java&logoColor=white)